sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 **Conclusion:**

-The existence of three generations is not a puzzle in your theory but a necessary consequence of one of the central geometric assumptions made to derive the effective Chern-Simons level keff = 30 and thus c₃.
-This is an extremely strong argument for the internal consistency of the model: The geometry that determines the forces also dictates the matter structure.
+The existence of three generations is not a puzzle in the theory but a necessary consequence of one of the central geometric assumptions made to derive the effective Chern-Simons level keff = 30 and thus c₃.
+This is a strong argument for the internal consistency of the model: The geometry that determines the forces also dictates the matter structure.

 ## **4. Mixed Dark Matter and the Solution to the σ₈ Tension 🔭**

 **The Puzzle:** The standard model of cosmology (ΛCDM) works excellently on large scales but has problems on smaller, galactic scales.
 In particular, it predicts stronger "clumping" of matter than is observed (the so-called σ₈ or S₈ tension).

-**Hypothesis within Your Theory:** Dark matter is not a single particle but consists of at least two components predicted by the E₈ cascade: Cold dark matter (axions at n=4) and a small admixture of warm dark matter (WDM) from an earlier decay at n=2.
+**Theoretical interpretation:** Dark matter is not a single particle but consists of at least two components predicted by the E₈ cascade: Cold dark matter (axions at n=4) and a small admixture of warm dark matter (WDM) from an earlier decay at n=2.

 **Derivation and Proof:**